Water-wise accommodation in Cape Town

 Cape Town is currently experiencing the worst drought in over a century, and as Day Zero approaches, it’s more important than ever to make conscious choices when visiting.
 We’ve approached hotels in the city to find out what they’re doing to conserve water, and here are some of our favourite and most sustainable places to stay during the drought.

-For more information about the water crisis and how you can help, click here.
+For more information about the drought and how you can help, click here.

 Tsogo Sun Hotel Group